alexdang1993374/employee-performance/README.md

     3. **Setup the backend**

-    Navigate to the backend directory, install the dependencies and start the server.
+    Open a terminal, navigate to the backend directory, and install the dependencies.

     ```sh
     cd backend